jmvlangen/modular-method-package/examples/thesis/Qcurve1.rst

    ....:             if eps.conductor() == 12)
    True
    sage: beta = E.splitting_map()
+   Warning: The restriction of scalars of this Q-curve over the decomposition field does not decompose into abelian varieties of GL_2-type.
+Use the method decomposable_twist to find a twist that does.
    sage: [beta(s)^2 for s in [G(1), s2, s3, s2*s3]]
    [1, -2, 1, -2]